SmitPawar21/question-crafter/README.md

 ## How It Works ?

-- Upload Content: Users upload PDFs or images containing notes or study material.
+- Upload Content: Users upload PDFs containing notes or study material.

-- Text Extraction: Extract text from uploaded files using libraries like Tesseract.js for images and pdf-parse for PDFs.
+- Text Extraction: Extract text from uploaded files using libraries like pdf-parse for PDFs.

 - AI Processing: The extracted text is processed by an AI model to generate questions based on the desired format.